-- Pupils are taught about the consequences of making poor behaviour choices the impact of their choices on themselves and on others (emotionally, physically, academically) - It is important for our pupils to clearly link a specific behaviour with its consequence/impact
+- Pupils are taught how to behave the behaviour curriculum.
+Routines and rules are explicitly taught and revisited throughout the year. - Pupils are taught about the consequences of making poor behaviour choices the impact of their choices on themselves and on others (emotionally, physically, academically) - It is important for our pupils to clearly link a specific behaviour with its consequence/impact